What is a dog groomer?

-Did you know: Some dogs have fur, and some have hair!
+Did you know: some dogs have fur, and some have hair?
 Hair tends to be longer than fur, as well as finer and smoother.
 Fur, however, is denser and shorter, and sheds more easily.
 Dogs with hair tend to have a single coat, whereas dogs with fur tend to have a double layer coat.

 As well as a love for dogs and a sense of style, dog groomers need to demonstrate their skills and accreditation through qualifications and licenses.
 Here, we run through a typical path to becoming a dog groomer.

-Do you need a qualification to be a dog groomer?
+Do you need a qualification?

 The majority of groomers choose to enter the profession through training courses alongside on-the-job learning, such as our Level 3 Introduction to Dog Grooming Diploma.
 Courses like this give a detailed insight into the care and attention that different types of dogs need to keep them looking their best.
 After all, grooming a Bichon Frise requires very different skills to bathing a Great Dane!